ionic-team/ionic-docs/src/pages/studio/running.md

 * **Serving** is easy and requires no native project setup, but doesn't work with native functionality
 * **Running** apps can be complex and difficult to debug, but allows the app to be tested on a real device
-* **Deploying** is the best way to make sure the app is ready for production, but doesn't work with livereload
+* **Installing** is the best way to make sure the app is ready for production, but doesn't work with livereload

 ## Serving Apps